top of page

 Dreams are a work of art of consciousness, they can be signposts in our lives and open new horizons.
 They appear spontaneously or we ask for a dream design to be able to face a problem.

-In symbolic images, they show us our life's formations in their good and burdensome forms.
-Dreams reveal backgrounds to us, they show and correct aberrations and insufficiencies.
-Dreams do not originate from an unconscious, but they help to build consciousness.
 With this I contradict many theories of dream interpretation.
 Fixed dream symbols, as you often read, are meaningless.
 Dreams can only be interpreted in the individual context of a person's life and experiences, which I have been able to prove in hundreds of dreams.
 I have cited a variety of examples in my studies.
+We recognise a very similar design and meaning in the mythological tales.

 The first dream represents my entry into the symbolism of an African worldview, in which I was not only able to escape the clutches of the unconscious, but also gain a new perspective.
 The comprehensive account of her life can be found in the aforementioned studies (Symbols of Life, Symbols of Death, Karanga Mythology (see books, reviews).